PSJorgensen/real-world-economics/real-world-economics-outline.md

         Innovative prevention strategies targeting people in low socioeconomic groups are required along with effective measures to promote access to effective stroke interventions worldwide.
         (Stroke.
-2012;43:1186-1191.)" (<span class="citeproc-not-found"
-        data-reference-id="Addo2012">**???**</span>)
+2012;43:1186-1191.)"
+(Addo et al. 2012)

-    -   **Non-communicable diseases and socioeconomic inequality** (<span class="citeproc-not-found" data-reference-id="DiCesare2013">**???**</span>) (1) "In most
-        countries, people who have a low socioeconomic status and those who live in poor or marginalised communities have a higher risk of dying from non-communicable diseases (NCDs) than do more advantaged groups and communities.".
-"Effective actions to reduce NCD inequalities include equitable early childhood development programmes and education; removal of barriers to secure employment in disadvantaged groups; comprehensive
-        strategies for tobacco and alcohol control and for dietary salt reduction that target low socioeconomic status groups;
-        universal, financially and physically accessible, high-quality
-        primary care for delivery of preventive interventions and for early detection and treatment of NCDs; and universal insurance and other mechanisms to remove fi nancial barriers to health care."
+    -   **Non-communicable diseases and socioeconomic inequality** (Cesare et al. 2013) (1) "In most countries, people who have a low socioeconomic status and those who live in poor or marginalised communities have a higher risk of dying from non-communicable diseases (NCDs) than do more advantaged groups and communities.".
+"Effective actions to reduce NCD inequalities include equitable early childhood development programmes and education; removal of barriers to secure employment in disadvantaged groups; comprehensive strategies for tobacco and alcohol control and for dietary salt reduction that target low socioeconomic status groups; universal, financially and physically accessible, high-quality primary care for delivery of preventive interventions and for early detection and treatment of NCDs; and universal insurance and other mechanisms to remove fi nancial barriers to health care."

     -   **LOCAL**

-    -   **Whitehall study I and II** (<span class="citeproc-not-found" data-reference-id="Marmot1991">**???**</span>) "The Whitehall study of British civil servants begun in 1967, showed a steep inverse association between social class, as assessed by grade of employment, and mortality from a wide range of diseases."
+    -   **Whitehall study I and II** (Marmot and Anonymous 1991) "The Whitehall study of British civil servants begun in 1967, showed a steep inverse association between social class, as assessed by grade of employment, and mortality from a wide range of diseases."
 The same pattern was consistently found 20 years later.

-    -   (<span class="citeproc-not-found"
-        data-reference-id="Pickett2001">**???**</span>)
+    -   (Pickett and Pearl 2001)

     -   The evidence for modest neighbourhood effects on health is fairly consistent despite heterogeneity of study designs,